Hephistocles/emma-guestlist/README.md

 I think ignore index.php.

-src/pdfgen.php looks to be where it's at.
+`php src/pdfgen.php` looks to be where it's at.
+No LAM required (although you will need `sudo apt-get install php5 php5-mysql`)